antonrh/anydi/docs/concepts.md

 ### Dependency Graph

 AnyDI uses **lazy registration**.
-This means that when you register a provider, its dependencies are not immediately checked.
-This check happens later, either when you first resolve the provider with `resolve()`, or when you validate all providers at once with `build()`.
+This means that when you register a provider, it doesn't check dependencies right away.
+The check happens later, either when you first resolve the provider with `resolve()`, or when you validate all providers at once with `build()`.

 Here's a simple illustration of a dependency graph: